martinmarinov/TempestSDR/README.md

     make all JAVA_HOME=C:/PROGRA~2/Java/jdk1.7.0_45

-To force compilation for X64 or X32, do the following
+To force compilation for X64 or X32 (in case your compiler supports it), do the following

     make all JAVA_HOME=C:/PROGRA~2/Java/jdk1.7.0_45 ARCHNAME=X64